watarukumagai-git/opt/peer_review/no2/review_comment.md

 ## major comment7 (All Figures and Tables)
 The format of some figures and tables does not follow the author’s guidelines.
+Review and consider them and the already published papers in this journal.

 The following items should be modified according to them for publication:
 - There is no explanation or legend about Fig.1.
 The explanation of configuration of Fig.1 and the expected effects should be added in the current manuscript.
 - The font and subfigures in Fig.1 should be larger for visiblity.
 The "Appendix 2: Guidelines for Figures, Photographs and Tables Preparation" (https://www.iee.jp/wp-content/uploads/honbu/data-9014/ap02.pdf) says "Font size in figures, photographs and tables of 7 point should be used."
 - Although there should be plenty of space around tables and figures for visiblity, it is too small in the current manuscript, i.e., between figure and sentense, figure and it's caption, and tables.
 The "Appendix 1: Sample of Paper and Technical Note" (https://www.iee.jp/wp-content/uploads/honbu/data-9014/ap01.pdf) says "Double Space" around figures and tables.